-• What places do you travel through and where are the wells at which people gather? • What are some of the needs that you see there? • What are some of the deeper questions that you have heard in your conversations with others?
+• What places do you travel through and where are the wells where people gather?

+• What are some of the needs that you see there?

+• What are some of the deeper questions that you have heard in your conversations with others?
 How might you respond to them?

-The Way of the Cross
+§ The way of the cross

-"But God proves his love for us in that while we still were sinners Christ died for us."
-Romans 5:8 (NRSV)
+But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.
+Romans 5:8 (NIV)

-It was because of his barrier-breaking encounters that Jesus became a target of the religious leaders of the day.
-Eventually they plotted to kill Jesus; Holy Week recounts the events that lead up to his death as the people who shouted "Hosanna" on Palm Sunday shouted "Crucify him" on the Friday.
+It was precisely those kinds of encounters that meant that Jesus became a target of the religious leaders of the day.
+Eventually they plotted to kill Jesus; Holy Week recounts the events that lead up to his death as the crowds who shouted hosanna on Palm Sunday shouted crucify him on the Friday.